Coopers Lagoon / Muriwai

-Coopers Lagoon / Muriwai is a small coastal waituna-type lagoon in the Canterbury region of New Zealand, located approximately half way between the mouth of the Rakaia River and the outlet of the much larger Lake Ellesmere / Te Waihora.
+Coopers Lagoon / Muriwai is a small coastal waituna-type lagoon in the Canterbury region of New Zealand, located approximately halfway between the mouth of the Rakaia River and the outlet of the much larger Lake Ellesmere / Te Waihora.
 While the present-day lagoon is separated from the nearby Canterbury Bight by approximately 100 m, the water of the lagoon is considered brackish and early survey maps show that, until recently, the lagoon was connected to the ocean by a small channel.
 The lagoon, along with the surrounding wetlands, has historically been an important mahinga kai (site of traditional significance for food and other natural resources) for local Māori.

 In 1998, Coopers Lagoon was officially given a dual place name as part of a Treaty of Waitangi settlement with Ngāi Tahu, receiving the name Coopers Lagoon / Muriwai.

 Ecology

 Coopers Lagoon / Muriwai is recognised as a nationally significant habitat for birdlife, forming part of a chain of waituna and hāpua extending along the east coast of the South Island from Lake Grassmere / Kapara Te Hau in the north to Washdyke and Waituna lagoons further south.
 Approximately 70 species of animals and 50 species of plants have been identified at the lagoon, including birds such as the pūkeko, bar-tailed godwit and kāki as well as the shortfin and longfin eels, whitebait and freshwater crayfish, among others.
+The lagoon is also home to mysis shrimps in the genus Tenagomysis, which form swarms in the lagoon.
 The lagoon is also New Zealand's largest wild breeding population of the introduced mute swan, and an important winter habitat for the white-winged tern.
 Muriwai's proximity to the much larger Te Waihora heavily influences its ecology, with an 1865 survey of the region showing a network of wetlands between the two locations.
 Despite these wetlands since being converted to farmland, this relationship remains important to the lagoon.

 As with several other coastal lagoons in the Canterbury region, Coopers Lagoon / Muriwai is rated as having a poor water quality.
 Water quality ratings since 2004 have shown the lagoon to have a trophic level index of between 4-5, classifying the lagoon as eutrophic.
 Despite being 100 m from the ocean, the amount of springs which feed the lagoon mean that it is primarily freshwater, with the exception of a small portion of saltwater marsh near the lagoon's northeastern corner.